 April 2022: Our paper validating surface-based spatial Bayesian modeling for task fMRI analysis using test-retest data from the Human Connectome Project is published in NeuroImage

-May 2021: Mandy and University of Utah site PI Robert Welsh and co-I’s Vincent Koppelmans and Kevin Duff are awarded NIA funding to develop fMRI-based brain biomarkers for Alzheimer’s and MCI
+May 2021: Amanda and University of Utah site PI Robert Welsh and co-I’s Vincent Koppelmans and Kevin Duff are awarded NIA funding to develop fMRI-based brain biomarkers for Alzheimer’s and MCI

 September 2020: After a long team effort, our paper titled “Open Science, Communal Culture, and Women’s Participation in the Movement to Improve Science” has been published in PNAS